cdktf/cdktf-provider-okta/docs/appBookmark.python.md

 - *Type:* str

 Displays specific appLinks for the app.
+The value for each application link should be boolean.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/app_bookmark#app_links_json AppBookmark#app_links_json}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/app_bookmark#app_links_json AppBookmark#app_links_json}

 ---